 Ok, kidding.
 I know you know it is in London.
 But where exactly in town?
-Covent Garden really is the heart of London.
-It’s at just 10 minutes walk from Piccadilly Circus, and at 5 from Leicester Square; whereas Trafalgar Square – home of the famous National Gallery – is 7 minutes away.
+Covent Garden really is in the heart of London.
+It’s a 10 minutes walk from Piccadilly Circus, and 5 from Leicester Square; whereas Trafalgar Square – home of the famous National Gallery – is just 7 minutes away.

 Covent Garden has its own Tube Station (underground, or – better – metro).
-Keep in mind, however, that this is only a “”disembark” station – which means that if you are coming from another station, you can get off there; but you can’t get on a train there.
-I have never really researched as to the reason for that, but I suspect that this is because there only is a spiral staircase and elevators to take passengers to the main level, so it can get extremely busy.
+This is only a “disembark” station – which means that if you are coming from another station, you can get off there; but you can’t get on a train there.
+I actually don’t know why, but I suspect it’s because there only is a spiral staircase and elevators to take passengers to the main level, so it can get extremely busy.

 In any case, Leicester Square is so close that you are probably better off getting off (and on) there.

 Now that you know where Covent Garden is, and how to get there, let’s get to the core of this post!
-Continue reading to discover the things to do in Covent Garden.
+Continue reading to discover the best attractions in Covent Garden.

 Visit the Apple Market

-Among the unmissable things to do in Covent Garden there certainly is visiting the Apple Market.
-This covered market was built in the 1800s and it really is one of the most iconic landmarks in town.
+The Apple Market is a covered market that was built in the 1800s and it really is one of the most iconic landmarks in town.
 It’s the kind of place where you can browse all sorts of market stalls.
 Look for pretty tie-and-dye t-shirts and cute sweaters; jewels as well as art pieces; then move to the lovely boutiques (they change regularly!) that sell just about anything.

 And the Jubilee Market